Ultimate Guide to Outlier Detection Using Part Average Testing

 What is Static PAT?

-Static PAT (SPAT) sets clear boundaries to catch outliers, using a pre-defined set of tests and population data from multiple batches.
+Static PAT (SPAT) sets clear boundaries to catch outliers, using a predefined set of tests and population data from multiple batches.
 These boundaries—called the lower and upper specification limits (LSL and USL)—act as a guardrail for screening dice that fall outside acceptable ranges.
 Updated every six months or after eight wafer lots (whichever comes first), SPAT calculates the mean (µ) and standard deviation (σ), setting limits at µ ± 6σ to ensure only quality parts move forward.

 Static PAT Limits = Robust Mean ± 6 Robust Sigma